Hotels in Fargo, North Dakota

 Which hotels in Fargo, North Dakota have suites or extra space?

-Which hotels in Fargo, North Dakota have an in-room kitchen or kitchenette?
+Which hotels in Fargo, North Dakota have a full in-room kitchen?

 Ready to book in Fargo?